Leave the register

 If you have any questions about taking a break from practising while registered, you can us on 08081962274 or email [email protected].

 If you want to leave the register, you can make a request using your online account.

-Your actual leaving date will be at least 10 working days from the day you submit your request to be voluntarily removed.
+The online form will ask you to provide a leaving date.
+Your actual leaving date will be at least 10 working days from the date you provide.
 This delay is in the public’s interest.
 When we receive your request for voluntary removal, we will hold it on file in case a concern is raised about you, so we can hold jurisdiction of your registration.